MedX-Media/MedX/CONTRIBUTING.md

     - You shouldn't copy/translate it from anyone else on the internet.
     - You should write in Persian language, considering all its grammatical, spelling, and punctuation tips.
     - Make sure to include the sources you used at the end of your post.
-4. To have your content considered for publication, you can email it to "medxmedia.net@gmail.com" or our [telegram admin](t.me/@MedX_admin).
+4. To have your content considered for publication, you can email it to "medxmedia.net@gmail.com" or our [Telegram admin](t.me/@MedX_admin).
 Send us your content with your full name and a photo of yourself, so we can feature you as the post's author on the website.
 We're also working on a self-service system for the next weeks, allowing you to post your content with all the website's features directly.
 That's it!
 You've contributed to MedX as a content creator.

 #### certified writers